sebaswvv/WeatherImageGenerator/README.md

 4. HTTPTrigger Function - FetchResults
 - Accepts an HTTP request (GET) with a jobId.
-- Fetches the status of the job from Table Storage.
+- Fetches all images generated for the jobId from Blob Storage.

-- If the job is completed, returns a list of URLs for the generated images.
+## Data
+The images are all stored in Blob Storage.
+The status of the processing is stored in Table Storage.
+Communication between the functions is done through Azure Queues.
+There are two queues: StartJobQueue and GenerateImageQueue.

 ## How to deploy:
 Run the following command in PowerShell: